AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

    - Used as **constant**
    - `universal_integer`, or `universal_real`
-   - compatible with integer / real, respectively
+   - compatible with integer / real respectively
    - Expression must be **static**

 * Syntax